Digital-Peak/DPDocker/tests/README.md

 During a test PHPMyAdmin is available under _localhost:8081_ and the mailcatcher on _localhost:8082_.

 Every suite needs an install folder which contains some setup tasks during installation of the extension.
+The order of the other tests is randomly to prevent execution order issues as every tests need to be isolated.

 ## Result
 You will see directly the output of the tests in the console where the system tests are started.
 If some do fail, then detailed reports are printed.